CyberlaClov/GAIR/README.md

 ## Project Components

 ### RAG System (rag.py)
 The Retrieval Augmented Generation (RAG) system is implemented in `rag.py`.
+It's based on the full documentation of [reliability python library](https://reliability.readthedocs.io/en/latest/), stored in a 20K lines markdown file.
 It provides:
 - A comprehensive knowledge base built from reliability engineering documentation
 - Integration with the reliability library's API documentation
 - Intelligent chunking of documentation with hierarchy preservation